nagellack5C/SuperMegaPhoneBook/README.md

 - the user can find added records in the app output
 - the user can search for particular records by name

+The test strategy should be as follows:

+- Automate possible and negative scenarios for each 'endpoint' of the API
+- Manually test things like force quitting the app, how it runs on different OS

+The test report should describe the test environment, the conducted tests, dates of tests, app version and the test results.
+It can be a formal document depending on the project requirements.

 ## Test Automation

 The tests are automated using pytest.
 All test code is in the `test_phonebook.py` file.